-- 10.13.
-The Trustee acknowledges that portfolio turnover costs can impact on the performance of their investments.
-Overall performance is assessed as part of the quarterly investment monitoring process. - 10.14.
-During the investment manager appointment process, the Trustee may consider both past and anticipated portfolio turnover levels.
-When underperformance is identified, deviations from the expected level of turnover may be investigated with the investment manager concerned if it is felt they may have been a significant contributor to the underperformance.
+- 10.12.
+The Trustee acknowledges that portfolio turnover costs can impact on the performance their investments. - 10.13.
+During the investment manager appointment process, the Trustee considers both past and anticipated portfolio turnover levels.
+When underperformance is identified deviations from the expected level of turnover may be investigated with the investment manager concerned if it is felt they may have been a significant contributor to the underperformance.
 Assessments reflect the market conditions and peer group practices.
-The Trustee acknowledges that for some asset classes, such as LDI, a higher turnover of contracts such as repurchase agreements, can be beneficial to the fund from both a risk and cost perspective.